-Applicants are expected to only request disposition of residual balances for vintage Account 1595 Sub-Accounts once.
-Distributors are expected to seek disposition of the audited account balance a year after a rate rider's sunset date has expired.
-No further transactions are expected to flow through the account .
-Any vintage Account 1595 Sub-Account is to be disposed only once, on a final basis.
-No further dispositions of these accounts are expected thereafter unless justified by the distributor.
-Distributors should follow the accounting guidance in the Accounting Procedures Handbook, FAQ October 2009 #4-6 and FAQ July 2012 #3, upon disposition of the an Account 1595 Sub-Account.
+Applicants are expected to request disposition of residual balances in Account 1595 Sub-accounts for each vintage year only once, on a final basis.
+Distributors are expected to seek disposition of the audited account balances a year after a rate rider's sunset date has expired.
+No further transactions are expected to flow through the Account 1595 Sub-accounts once the residual balance has been disposed.